e2eSolutionArchitect/academy/masterclass/azure/azure-architect.md

 ----------------------------

 ### Pre-requisites:
-- Candidate MUST have at least basic Cloud fundamental knowledge to join the Azure Bootcamp program (***Before*** the first day of class)
+- Candidate MUST have at least basic Cloud fundamental knowledge to join the Azure masterclass (***Before*** the first day of class)
 - Please make sure you are able to access the [Azure Management portal](https://portal.azure.com/).
 - Install Microsoft Visual Studio Code.
 Please [Click here](https://code.visualstudio.com/download) to download and Install